navapbc/tf-ecs-example/docs/demo.md

 ## Setup required resources in AWS

 Before creating your VPC and your ECS service with terraform you may need to create a few resources.
 Note: we use us-east-1 for this demo.
 If you need to use a different region, you will need to find references to us-east-1 in the templates/ and tf-deploy/ and change them.
-One tricky us-east-1 requirement is the ECS AMI ID in templates/vpc/main.tf.
+The ECS AMI ID in templates/vpc/main.tf would need to be changed as well.

 ### Terraform S3 bucket